Getting Started

 Prerequisite

-resticprofile is one of many automation tools for restic, also called a wrapper.
+resticprofile is an automation tool for restic, also known as a wrapper.

-In a nutshell, resticprofile provides a configuration file and a runner that will generate all the necessary calls to restic.
+In short, resticprofile provides a configuration file and a runner that generates all necessary calls to restic.

 Unless you’re using the resticprofile Docker image, you need to have restic installed on your machine.